The REA group holds agricultural land allocations in East Kalimantan totalling 75,000 hectares of which 64,000 hectares

 Each individual fruitlet is made up of a central endocarp or nut, and an outer pericarp.
 The pericarp consists of a skin, or exocarp and a fleshy pulp surrounding the nut known as the mesocarp.
 It is the mesocarp that contains CPO.
 The nut separately consists of an outer shell and a kernel.
 The latter contains palm kernel oil, a lauric oil that is similar to coconut oil.

 Bunches are harvested manually by harvesters who chop through the base of the bunch using a chisel or, in the case of older palms which are taller, a blade on the end of an extensible pole.
 Harvesters are trained to harvest only fully ripe bunches and to collect any detached fruitlets which fall off the bunch during harvesting (as these have a particularly high CPO content).
 Fruit must only be harvested when ripe and the aim is to ensure that every oil palm area is harvested every ten days.

 Harvested bunches, together with detached fruitlets, are taken to collection points on the estate roads.
 From there, they are loaded into mini-tractors and transferred to lorries which transport the crop to the group's oil mills for processing.

 FFB harvested is processed in REA's three oil mills.
 The two older mills, which date from 1998 and 2006 respectively, have processing capacity of 80 tonnes per hour.
-The third mill, which dates from 2012, initially had processing capacity of 45 tonnes per hour, but is now being expanded to 80 tonnes per hour.
+The third mill, which dates from 2012, initially had processing capacity of 45 tonnes per hour, but has now been expanded to 80 tonnes per hour.
 With the expansion completed and minor modifications to the older mills to improve utilisation of processing capacity, the group has sufficient capacity to meet its processing requirements for the foreseeable future.